-There are four specialist teachers of Physical Education, who are assisted by several other members of the school's staff.
+There are six specialist teachers of Physical Education, who are assisted by several other members of the school's staff.
 Wherever possible the school uses the experience and expertise of external sports development officers, coaches and sixth form sports leaders to develop further the skills of the learners.

 The school is able to offer a range of sporting facilities.
 Outdoor areas include five rugby and football pitches, together with netball courts, athletics track in the summer as well as rounders and baseball pitches.
 Indoors, there is a large multi-purpose sports' hall.
 A new dance studio is used for aerobic and dance lessons.
 The close proximity of Newport International Sports Village is of great benefit.
-The school also has use of an all-weather 5-a-side soccer centre operated by a private company, Gôl Centres Ltd.